The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 Given the hardware maturity gap, what does it mean for a software framework to be “quantum-ready”?
 The answer is modest but specific.

 Architectural compatibility.
-The PSG’s multi-target compilation architecture does not need structural modification to accommodate a quantum backend.
+Our PSG’s multi-target compilation architecture does not need structural modification to accommodate a quantum backend.
 The mechanisms for target-specific representation selection, coeffect tracking, and cross-target transfer analysis generalize to quantum targets.
 When the compiler selects representations for a quantum target, it evaluates gate decompositions and qubit connectivity constraints using the same optimization framework that selects posit widths for FPGA targets.

 Transfer boundary analysis.
-The classical/quantum interface is a transfer boundary with specific characteristics: classical data must be encoded into quantum states (preparation), quantum computation produces classical outcomes (measurement), and the encoding/decoding has a fidelity profile that DTS can analyze.
+The classical/quantum interface is a transfer boundary with specific characteristics: classical data must be encoded into quantum states (preparation), quantum computation produces classical outcomes (measurement), and the encoding/decoding has a fidelity profile that our DTS can analyze.
 This is structurally identical to the FPGA/CPU transfer boundary, where posit32 values encode to float64 with quantifiable precision loss.

 The Hybrid Computing Model